-The Human Resource Management Sector, Labour Relations, Compensation and Wellness Branch, Occupational Health and Safety, at National Headquarters, is responsible for reimbursing the cost of post-exposure prophylaxis (PEP) medication for CSC employees in:
+- Occupational Health and Safety, within the Labour Relations and Workplace Management Branch of the Human Resource Management Sector at National Headquarters, is responsible for reimbursing the cost of post-exposure prophylaxis (PEP) medication for CSC employees in:

-ensuring that an employee who has had a significant exposure is offered the services of the Employee Assistance Program.
+- ensuring that an employee who has had a significant exposure is offered the services of the Critical Incident Stress Management (CISM) and informed of the Employee Assistance Program.

 Individuals with a Significant Exposure to Blood and/or Other Body Fluids

 - The employee/offender who has had a significant exposure will immediately: